 In working with these kids I get more and more passionate about working with this age group as a dietitian.
 I don’t know how and in what capacity I see that happening quite yet but I know I want to invite them into my future practice or run weekly IE/HAES classes through the Y. I just know they are so malleable at this age and can become stuck in diet culture if someone doesn’t inspire them otherwise.
 High schoolers have so much to offer to this world and I love being able to see that in them.
 They are each unique, smart, driven, and will contribute to this world meaningfully.

 All through the weekend I snacked on apples, some granola bars, and some beef jerky.
 I only brought stuff to get me from meal to meal and it worked out really well.
 I used to freak out about loss of control on weekends like this when I was still eating in a very disordered manner because it meant that unfamiliar food was going into my system and now I could care less.
-It took me a lot of personal intuitive eating work to get here but I can confidently say that my body is no different than when I left.
-I feel the same, a little more tired that when I left, and I enjoyed myself!
-It digested everything and gave me energy to be mom for a weekend.
+It took me a lot of personal intuitive eating work to get here but I can confidently say it has been a joy to be on this path to normal eating.

 I choose to immerse myself in spaces like the Y because they are other interesting things in this world to me besides food and nutrition and fitness and body image and social media.
 I think so often we get caught up, especially on instagram, thinking that nutrition and fitness needs to be the number one thing on our minds.
 Heck, society makes us think we are crazy if our next diet isn’t already on our minds!
 I disagree.
 I think if we only think about nutrition and ourselves we are missing out on SO MUCH OF LIFE.
 Focusing on other people is one of the ways I overcame my disordered eating.
 Hobbies work wonders my friends!

 Hope you had a wonderful weekend and a happy MLK day, what a cool man he was.